-Early detection of breast cancer is associated with more effective and less aggressive treatment, and a better chance of recovery than for more advanced cases.
-Breast cancer screening involves detecting the disease even before signs and symptoms appear.
-Most of the time, screening mammograms make it possible to discover the cancer early, at the very earliest stages of the disease’s progression, sometimes even at the pre-cancerous stage.
+Early detection of breast cancer means more effective, less aggressive treatments, and better chances of a cure than for more advanced breast cancers.
+Breast cancer screening involves detecting the disease before the appearance of signs and symptoms.
+Most of the time, screening mammograms makes it possible to detect cancer early on, in the very early stages of the disease’s development, sometimes even at the precancerous stage.

 What are the screening tests for breast cancer?

-Mammography is the only screening test recognized as effective for breast cancer in Quebec, as it’s the only test that helps to reduce the number of deaths attributable to breast cancer.
-For more information on mammography, read our blog post titled Mammography: Who, Why and How?, as well as the page on the Quebec government website titled Advantages, disadvantages and limitations of mammography screening.
+Mammography is the only test recognized as effective for breast cancer screening in Quebec because it is the only one that reduces the number of deaths from breast cancer.
+For more information on mammography, see our blog post titled Mammography: Who, Why and How? as well as the page on the Quebec government website titled Advantages, disadvantages and limitations of mammography screening.

-Breast self-examination, a precise technique for detecting breast changes, is no longer recommended by the Québec Breast Cancer Screening Program (PQDCS) because it’s no longer considered an effective means of screening.
-It is, however, recommended that you observe your breasts and report any changes to a doctor, who will perform a clinical examination of your breasts if deemed necessary.
+Chest or breast self-examination, a special technique for detecting changes, is no longer recommended by the Quebec Breast Cancer Screening Program (PQDCS) because it is no longer considered an effective means of screening.
+That said, it is recommended that you observe your breasts and report any changes to a doctor, who will perform a clinical breast examination if deemed necessary.

-In the past, regular clinical breast examination by a physician was recommended; however, since clinical breast examination has not been proven to reduce breast cancer mortality, it is no longer recommended as a screening method by the PQDCS, but can be used as a supplement to mammography.
+In the past, regular clinical breast examinations by a doctor were recommended; however, since clinical breast examination has not been proven to reduce breast cancer mortality, it’s no longer recommended by the PQDCS as a screening method but can be to complement mammography.

 Breast cancer screening between the ages of 50 and 74

-More than 80% of breast cancer cases occur in women aged 50 and over, and the number is particularly high among women aged 50 to 74.
-This is why the PQDCS targets women in this age group.
+More than 80% of breast cancer cases occur in women aged 50 and over, and the number of cases is particularly high among women aged 50 to 74.
+This is why women in this age group are targeted by the PQDCS.

 The Quebec Breast Cancer Screening program (PQDCS)

-The PQDCS is a free, organized screening program, available in all regions of Quebec.
+The PQDCS is a free organized screening program available across Quebec.
 The goal of the program is to reduce the breast cancer mortality rate by 25% among women aged 50 to 74.
-The results obtained since the creation of the PQDCS are in line with this objective, which supports the continuation of the program’s activities.
-For every 1,000 women who undergo mammography screening every two years for 20 years, seven deaths are prevented.
+The results obtained since the PQDCS was introduced are on track with this objective, which supports continuation of the program.
+Seven deaths are prevented for every 1,000 women who take part in mammography screening every two years for 20 years.

-Participation in breast cancer screening through the program is voluntary, which means that every woman is free to participate or not.
+Participation in breast cancer screening through the program is voluntary, which means that each woman is free to participate or not.

-Visit the Procedure page of the PQDCS website to learn more about the process to follow, from receiving the invitation letter to getting results of the screening mammogram.
+Visit the PQDCS website to learn more about the steps to follow, from receiving your invitation letter to obtaining the results of your screening mammogram.

 Breast cancer screening outside the PQDCS

 If you haven’t already done so, speak to your doctor about your risk factors.
-After assessing your level of risk, he or she may make personalized prevention and screening recommendations.
+After assessing your risk, they may recommend personalized prevention and screening measures.

-To learn more about breast cancer risk assessment, we invite you to watch our educational video (in French) titled Identifier les personnes à haut risque (identifying high-risk individuals).
+To learn more about breast cancer risk assessment, watch our educational video on identifying high-risk individuals (in French only).

-If you are over 74 years old, you may be able to have a screening mammogram outside the PQDCS with a prescription.
+If you’re over 74, you may be able to have a screening mammogram outside the PQDCS with a prescription.
 Discuss this with your doctor.

 Breast cancer can start to develop in the two years between mammograms.
 This is known as interval cancer.
-That’s why it’s best to exercise caution by continuing to observe your breasts and reporting any persistent changes to a doctor without waiting for your next medical appointment or mammogram.
+This is why it is best to take precautions by continuing to observe your chest or breasts and reporting any persistent changes to a doctor without waiting for your next medical appointment or mammogram.

 Research to improve breast cancer screening

-Researchers are looking to improve breast cancer screening by investigating new, reliable, non-invasive methods as well as ways to improve the sensitivity of existing ones, and studying individual risk factors for more personalized screening recommendations.
+Research is being done to improve breast cancer screening by studying new reliable and non-invasive methods, ways to improve the sensitivity of existing methods, and individual risk factors for more personalized screening recommendations.
 Further studies are needed before these methods can be approved for breast cancer screening.
-These studies include:
+They include the following:

-- Detecting circulating cancer cells: Studies are looking at the possibility of detecting various cancers using blood samples.
-This technique would allow for simple and quick screening.
-In cancer patients, cancer cells can be found in the blood.
-Several research groups are working on techniques to detect them effectively.
-In addition to discovering cancer at an early stage, this method would be useful for monitoring cancer progression and adapting treatments.
+- Detecting circulating cancer cells: Studies are under way on the possibility of detecting various cancers using blood tests.
+This technique would allow for quick and simple screening.
+Cancer cells can be found in cancer patients’ blood, and several research groups are looking at techniques to detect them effectively.
+In addition to detecting cancer at an early stage, this method would be useful for monitoring the progress of the cancer and adapting treatments.

 - Measuring metabolites derived from cancer cells: Cancer cells secrete metabolites, organic molecules that are unique to them.
-Researchers have shown that metabolites in the blood can predict the onset of all kinds of cancers two to five years in advance.
+Researchers have shown that the presence of metabolites in the blood can predict the onset of any type of cancer two to five years in advance.

-- Screening according to individual risk: Major studies are being conducted to better characterize which mutations, or combinations of mutations, could increase the risk of developing breast cancer.
-Ultimately, it could be possible to determine the level of risk based not only on the genetic profile, but also on other risk factors, which would allow for individual assessment and personalized screening strategies based on this level of risk and no longer just on age.
-See the PERSPECTIVE study (in French), funded by the Quebec Breast Cancer Foundation.
+- Screening according to individual risk: Major studies are being conducted to better understand which mutations, or combinations of mutations, could increase the risk of developing breast cancer.
+Eventually, it could be possible to determine risk based not only on genetic profile, but also on other risk factors, enabling individual assessment and screening strategies based on risk rather than just age.
+Refer to the PERSPECTIVE study (in French only), funded by the Quebec Breast Cancer Foundation.

-Are you experiencing anxiety while waiting for or after obtaining the results of a medical examination?
+Are you experiencing anxiety while waiting for or following the results of medical examinations?
 You’re not alone.
-Call us confidentially and free of charge from anywhere in Quebec Monday to Friday from 9 a.m. to 5 p.m. at 1 855 561-ROSE (7673) or write to us at info@rubanrose.org
+Call our free, confidential helpline from anywhere in Québec, Monday to Friday from 9 a.m. to 5 p.m. at 1 855 561-ROSE (7673) or write to us at info@rubanrose.org.

 References